Come, share the gifts of God with us,

 Our services, are recorded and uploaded to our YouTube channel.

-April 14 - Third Sunday of Easter (Service of the Word)
+September 22 - Time after Pentecost, Season of Creation (Service of the Word)

 Newsletter: